 Each shape of a design belongs to a layer.
 Shapes on different layers are displayed differently.
 For each layer a set of data is stored:

 is a dialog to edit a single layer.
-It can be opened with a control+shift left mouse click from the layer dock window.
+It can be opened with a control+shift left-click from the layer dock window.
 In the dialog, all settings of a single layer can be adjusted.
 Some optional settings will be displayed after pressing the little + in the lower left of the dialog.

 is a dialog with all settings for all layers.
 All settings can be adjusted.
 Some additional features like loading the setting from other formats or generating a macro with the current layer setting will be displayed after pressing the little + in the lower left of the dialog.

-Fast access to setup the layers is using shortcuts.
-These shortcuts are combinate shortcuts.
+Setup the layers quickly using shortcuts.
+These shortcuts are combination shortcuts.
 With the first key, the function is activated.
 With the following key(s) the layer is selected.
 The shortcuts of the layer can be set via Layer Properties, Layer Manager or the command line.
 It is possible to reuse an existing shortcut for the layer-shortcut.
-After pressing the first shortcut the layer shortcuts will be displayed in the layer list.
+After pressing the first shortcut, the layer shortcuts will be displayed in the layer list.

 Select the active layer via a shortcut.
 The key pressed after activation of this function will determine the active layer.
-The layer shortcuts had to be set up prior.
+The layer shortcuts have to be set up prior.

-Hide other Layer via the layer shortcut.
+Hide other layers via the layer shortcut.
 The key pressed after activation of this function will determine the visibility.
-The layer shortcuts had to be set up prior.
+The layer shortcuts have to be set up prior.
 Leave this function via the Esc key.

 Make all layers visible via shortcut.

-Userunits is the unit used to display any coordinate, length, dimensions, etc. to the user.
+Userunits is the unit used to display any coordinate, length, dimension, etc. to the user.
 It is specific to a design (and not a global setting).
 Some file formats include this setting and also include the database units.
-Loading of such a file will change both: userunits and database units.
+Loading such a file will change both userunits and database units.

-In the LayoutEditor as well as in the GDSII file format four kinds of shapes exists:
+In the LayoutEditor as well as in the GDSII file format four kinds of shapes exist:

 A multi segment line, having a width and a setting for its caps.

-The LayoutEditor is like other CAD programs a vector program.
-This means, that every shape is saved as a sequence of vectors.
+The LayoutEditor is, like other CAD programs, a vector program.
+This means that every shape is saved as a sequence of vectors.
 So a rectangular polygon consists of 5 coordinates with the last one identical with the first one.
 In this case inside and outside of the polygon is clearly declared.
-This is strongly required for some algorithms like the size adjust.
+This is important as some algorithms require size adjustments.
 Furthermore, the LayoutEditor will sort the points automatically in counterclockwise order.

 Already with a five-point polygon, you may get trouble.
 In this example, it is still clear what is inside and outside the polygon.
 A filling can be calculated correctly.
-But if you try to adjust the size of this polygon by moving the existing points, you cannot reach the expected shape.
+However, if you try to adjust the size of this polygon by moving the existing points, you may not be able to maintain the desired shape.
 Also, it is not possible to sort the points in counterclockwise order.

 The next example is a little more complex.
 In this polygon, there is an area that is surrounded twice.
 It is not clearly defined if this area is part of the polygon or not.
-Different software will handle it differently or even are not able to handle it.
+Different software will handle it differently and some unable to handle it at all.